-During World War Two, Carrickfergus, Co.
+During the Second World War, Carrickfergus, Co.
 Antrim was a hive of activity.
 One of the stories often told is of the formation of the United States Army Rangers at Sunnylands Camp.

 The camp stood on the edge of the town to the northern side of the railway line.
 The large camp extended from an eastern boundary on North Road halfway to Salthill in the west covering an area of around 4 hectares.
 American GIs based at Sunnylands Camp stayed in Nissen huts.
 As well as accommodation blocks, there was a large area for training and exercises.
 After the Americans left, locals suggest the site became a holding ground for German prisoners of war.

 Soon after the US Army arrived in Northern Ireland, they made plans for a new unit.
 This was to be “an American unit along the lines of the British Commandos”.
 Discussions took place between Major General Lucian Truscott and the British Chief of the General Staff General George Marshall.
 The Commandos activated during the Second World War were tough, skilled, and elite units.
 Shortly after the discussions, a diplomatic cable arrived with Truscott.
 This document authorised activation of the 1st US Army Ranger Battalion.

 US Army Captain William Orlando Darby became the commanding officer of the new unit.
 Darby had been in Northern Ireland since the first US troops arrived.
 During that time, he developed an interest in the British Commando units and their tactics.
 He was a graduate of West Point Military Academy and already an experienced commander.
 With an impeccable record and experience in amphibious training, he was an ideal choice.
 Within weeks he received a promotion to Major.